Logo

 Detroit finished 60–22, the best record in the Eastern Conference and second-best in the league behind OKC.
 They were the heavy market favorite to win the East entering the playoffs.
 Then they dropped the opening game of their first-round series to eighth-seeded Orlando before recovering to win 4–3.

 Cleveland won Game 3 behind a nine-point fourth quarter from James Harden.
-Then they ran off a franchise-record 24–0 scoring run in the second quarter of Game 4, turning a six-point deficit into an 18-point lead and winning 112–103.
-The series is tied 2–2.
-Game 5 is tomorrow night in Detroit.
+Then they ran off a franchise-record 24–0 scoring run in the second quarter of Game 4, winning 112–103 to tie the series at 2–2.
+Game 5 went to overtime.
+The Cavaliers won it 117–113, taking a 3–2 series lead back to Detroit's Cleveland for Game 6 tonight (7 ET).
+Detroit needs a win to force Game 7.
+Cleveland wins tonight and they're in the East Finals.

-The market has the Pistons as slight series favorites but has repriced meaningfully after Cleveland's back-to-back wins.
+The market has repriced Cavaliers upward to 3.4% after their three straight wins.
 Donovan Mitchell recorded his 35th career 30-point postseason game in Game 4.
-Whoever wins this series faces the Knicks in the Eastern Conference Finals, beginning roughly one week from now.
+Whoever wins this series faces the Knicks in the Eastern Conference Finals, beginning next week.

 Where Kalshi and Polymarket Are Pricing Differently